Health Partners Program

 Launched in 2013, Horseshoe Farm’s signature “Health Partners” program has reasserted the enormously under appreciated importance of caring, consistent, supportive relationships as an intervention to improve health and quality of life of our neighbors who often need these relationships most.

 Through these relationships, Fellows are able to make a significant positive impact on the health and quality of life of our vulnerable neighbors while honing their skills in the intricate social, emotional, and humanistic aspects of service.
 They gain a deeper understanding of the lives of their health partners and some of the many challenges our vulnerable neighbors face.
-Finally, they have the opportunity to support the efforts of local health and social services systems, learn about the strengths and many challenges in these systems through the eyes of their health partners, and discover how their volunteerism contributes to a broader framework of community health.
+Finally, they have the opportunity to support the efforts of local health and social services systems, learn about the strengths and many challenges in these systems through the eyes of their health partners, and discover how their volunteerism as citizen service leaders contributes to a broader framework of community health.